Chef Menteur (band)

 In April 2011, Phil Rollins of The Gubernatorial Candidates became a member of Chef Menteur while the new record went into final mixes and production.
-"East of the Sun & West of the Moon" was released on Backporch Revolution on March 31, 2012, in double LP and digital formats.
+East of the Sun & West of the Moon was released on Backporch Revolution on March 31, 2012, in double LP and digital formats.
+Rollins contributed to their 2014 album Force Majeure, after which B. Aubrey Freeman replaced Abbott on bass guitar.
+In 2017, Court Batson took over on bass.

 Chef Menteur counts among its fans noted actress Grace Zabriskie.

 Band members

-As of April 2016, the full-time membership of Chef Menteur consists of:
+As of January 2024, the band is still active recording and is again performing live.
+The current full-time membership of Chef Menteur consists of: